 The increasing popularity of 3D can be seen with the release of a dedicated Youtube 3D channel.

 As I mentioned earlier, there are some great 3D movies already showing in cinemas (Avatar is worthy of a mention here, don't miss it if you get a chance) but 3D content for TV is in its infancy.
 If the popularity of true 3D movies is any guide though, the mass breakthrough in three dimensional programming for our televisions will occur.

 So, it's not surprising that the prices of the first sets were astronomically high initially, and beyond the reach of many of us.
 But there were takers among us, particularly those of us who had been exposed to the immersive experience that good quality 3D imaging offers, and couldn't wait for the cost to reduce.
 Personally, I'm in that number.
 I admit it, and I'm hooked.

-The obvious negatives of 3D TVs are the the requirement to wear glasses, and the requirement for extra equipment to view 3D content such as a 3D Blu Ray.
+The obvious negatives are the the requirement to wear glasses, and the requirement for extra equipment to view 3D content such as a 3D Blu Ray.
 The good news is that 3D Blu Ray players are rapidly reducing in price.
 As I mentioned earlier, the lack of 3D content is not so much of a problem now with new networks and channels springing up - but it's still not what it should be.
 We are still some way off the availability levels of 3D content that will really help the growth of 3D television into a must have entertainment source.